jgreener64/jgreener64.github.io/index.md

 - Demonstration in undergraduate and graduate computational practicals.
 - Gave a talk on my PhD work at the Bioinformatics London Meetup group (April 2016).
 - Gave a talk on my PhD work at the [3DSIG](http://bcb.med.usherbrooke.ca/3dsig16/index.php) meeting at ISMB (July 2016).
+- Peer reviewed 3 scientific papers, 1 funding proposal and was on the review committee for JuliaCon 2018.

 # Contact